 A review to identify gaps in service needs for adults with autism highlighted needs across several health and social care areas, including psychological, medical and sexual health; care and support; instrumental/activities of daily living; communication; and housing (52).
 Specifically, this review reported that autistic adults receive less support as they age and face recurring unmet needs in transportation and engagement in social and recreational activities.
 Caregivers report concerns about future living arrangements, financial strain, barriers to meaningful relationships, and inadequate employment and recreational opportunities for adults with autism.
 Communication barriers, limited provider training and high staff turnover rates further compound these difficulties.

 Autistic adults reported barriers to GP access including communication difficulties, difficulty making appointments over the phone and an unsuitable waiting room environment.
 Accommodations would include the ability to email the doctor beforehand, having an appointment when it is quiet and having a quiet place to wait (53).
 A separate review examining co-occurring mental health conditions for autistic individuals highlighted issues with a lack of community-implementable interventions, limited workforce capacity, disconnected service systems, and disparities in accessibility and quality of services (54).
-Similarly, Malik-Soni and colleagues showed barriers to healthcare access for autistic people, including shortage and cost of services, physician awareness, stigma, limited screening and diagnosis, unclear referral pathways, insufficient transition services, suboptimal physician awareness of healthcare needs, shortage of services, limited insurance, communication difficulties with physicians, and limited awareness of healthcare needs of aging adults (55).
+Similarly, Malik-Soni and colleagues showed barriers to healthcare access for autistic people, including shortage and cost of services, physician awareness, stigma, limited screening and diagnosis, unclear referral pathways, insufficient transition services, suboptimal physician awareness of healthcare needs, shortage of services, limited insurance, communication difficulties with physicians, and limited awareness of healthcare needs of ageing adults (55).
 Shaw and colleagues identified similar challenges including communication mismatch, lack of belief in oneself, helplessness, fear and healthcare avoidance (56).

 Maljaars and colleagues (57) examined healthcare needs, barriers and facilitators, and access to services for autistic adults qualitatively.
 Identified themes included a lifetime of being misunderstood, falling between the gaps, processing autism diagnosis in later life, impersonal services, concerns about service pressures and scarce resources, lack of continuity of care, empathy and understanding, healthcare access challenges and concerns for the future.
 Another qualitative study of communication and support needs among autistic adults highlighted the necessity for personalised communication using different methods.
 It highlighted a need for more tolerance and understanding, emphasising the far-reaching consequences of inappropriate or miscommunication including vulnerability and ultimately a withdrawal from society (58).